 HA for SQL is provided via AlwaysOn using either Failover Cluster Instances or Availability Groups.
 This configuration protects all critical data stored within the database from physical server as well as virtual server problems.
 DNS is used to control access to the primary SQL instance.
 Place the principal VM that will host the primary copy of the data on the first Management host.
 Additional replicas of the primary database are placed on subsequent Management hosts.

-Please see these links for more information: LINK1 and LINK2
+Please refer to these links for more information: LINK1 and LINK2

-5.6 Citrix XenDesktop Communication Flow
+5.6 Dell Wyse Datacenter for XenDesktop Communication Flow